Honda Fit / Jazz (2015–2020) Review: Fuel Economy, Reliability, and Ownership Costs

 • Few major mechanical issues

-Things to watch out for:
+Things to watch:

 • CVT transmission needs regular fluid changes